turbot/steampipe-plugin-salesforce/docs/index.md

   # The naming_convention allows users to control the naming format for tables and columns in the plugin.
 Below are the supported values:
   # api_native - If set to this value, the plugin will use the native format for table names, meaning there will be no "salesforce_" prefix, and the table and column names will remain as they are in Salesforce.
-  # snake_case (deault) - If the user does not specify any value, the plugin will use snake case for table and column names and table names will have a "salesforce_" prefix.
+  # snake_case (default) - If the user does not specify any value, the plugin will use snake case for table and column names and table names will have a "salesforce_" prefix.
   # naming_convention = "snake_case"
 }
 ```